kometen/wordcount/README.md

 # wordcount
  Scala-version of hello world.

-Hent Apache Spark fra https://spark.apache.org/.
+Download Apache Spark from https://spark.apache.org/.

-Installér java8, på mac kan brew anvendes. https://installvirtual.com/install-openjdk-8-on-mac-using-brew-adoptopenjdk/
+Install java8, homebrew can be used on a mac. https://installvirtual.com/install-openjdk-8-on-mac-using-brew-adoptopenjdk/

+Install scala and sbt.

-Start Spark med ./bin/spark-shell.
+Start Spark with ./bin/spark-shell.

+Run script in root-folder using 'sbt run'.